Scaling transformer neural networks for skillful and reliable medium-range weather forecasting: Experiments

 \section{Experiments}

-We compare \name{} performance with that of state-of-the-art weather forecasting methods, and conduct extensive ablation analyses to understand the importance of each component in \name{}.
+We compare \name{} with state-of-the-art weather forecasting methods, and conduct extensive ablation analyses to understand the importance of each component in \name{}.
 We also study \name{} scalability by varying model size and the number of training tokens.
-We conduct all experiments on WeatherBench~2 (WB2)~\citep{rasp2023weatherbench}, a standard benchmark that provides training data, a set of state-of-the-art models, and an evaluation framework for comparing data-driven weather forecasting methods.
-In the following results, unless specified otherwise, we use the same training and evaluation setup for \name{}.
+We conduct all experiments on WeatherBench~2 (WB2)~\citep{rasp2023weatherbench}, a standard benchmark for data-driven weather forecasting.

-\textbf{Data:} We train and evaluate \name{} on the ERA5 dataset from WB2, which is the curated version of the ERA5 reanalysis data provided by the European Center for Medium-Range Weather Forecasting (ECMWF) \citep{hersbach2020era5}.
+\textbf{Data:} We train and evaluate \name{} on the ERA5 dataset from WB2, which is the curated version of the ERA5 reanalysis data provided by ECMWF \citep{hersbach2020era5}.
 In its raw form, ERA5 contains hourly data from 1979 to the current time at 0.25$^\circ$ (721$\times$1440 grids) resolution, with different atmospheric variables spanning 137 pressure levels plus the Earth's surface.
 WB2 downsamples this data to 6-hourly with 13 pressure levels and provides different spatial resolutions.
 In this work, we use the 1.40625$^\circ$ (128$\times$256 grids) data.
 We use four surface-level variables -- 2-meter temperature (T2m), 10-meter U and V components of wind (U10 and V10), and Mean sea-level pressure (MSLP), and five atmospheric variables -- Geopotential (Z), Temperature (T), U and V components of wind (U and V), and Specific humidity (Q), each at $13$ pressure levels \{$50$, $100$, $150$, $200$, $250$, $300$, $400$, $500$, $600$, $700$, $850$, $925$, $1000$\}.
-We train \name{} on data from 1979 to 2018, validate in 2019, and test in 2020, which is the common year for testing in WB2.
+We use 1979 to 2018 for training, 2019 for validation, and 2020 for testing.

 \textbf{\name{} architecture:} For the main comparison in Section~\ref{sec:main_results}, we report the results of our largest \name{} model with 24 transformer blocks, 1024 hidden dimensions, and a patch size of 2, which is equivalent to ViT-L except for the smaller patch size.
 We vary the model size and patch size in the scaling analysis.
 For the remaining experiments, we report the performance of the same model as for the main result, but with a larger patch size of 4 for faster training.